tableau/extensions-api/docs/trex_create.md

    ```

 - In this file, you need to provide values for a few elements.
 Some key pieces are:
-- For `<tableau-addin id>` use reverse domain name notation to uniquely identify the extension (`com.example.extension.demo`)
+- For `<dashboard-extension id=" ">` use reverse domain name notation to uniquely identify the extension (`com.example.extension.demo`)
 - For `<source-location>` make sure that this specifies the URL of your web application.
+You must use the HTTPS protocal.
+The exception to this requirement is `localhost`, where you can use HTTP.
 For example, if you are doing development work and want to host the file locally on your computer using port 8765, you might use: `http://localhost:8765/myExtension.html`
 - The `<min-api-version>` element that specifies the minimum version of the Extensions API library that is required to run the extension.
 - For `<icon>` you must use a Base64-encoded icon.
 To use the default icon, copy and paste the `<icon>` example here, or copy one of the manifest files (`.trex`) from the samples.